zaripych/ts-deps/README.md

 import Module from '@core-lib'
 ```

-That saves us from having to backward slash to that directory if you are currently in `feature-1` directory.
+That saves us from having to backward slash to that directory if we have a module in `feature-1` directory that requires it.

 ### Testing

 The library supports two categories of tests: _unit-tests_ and _integration-tests_.

 Unit tests should be located within `__tests__` directory anywhere under `src` directory.
 Deep nesting is supported.
 Every test should have `.test.` suffix.
-This is to ensure that the tests can also have test-only related helper files that can be required by the test.
+This is to ensure that the tests can also have test-only related helper files that can be required by the test but not included into result of `build`.

 Integration tests should be located within `./src/__integration-tests__` at the root.
 Similarly, every test should have `.test.` suffix.